Elephant9748/dotfiles/docs/arch/arch-zfs-FDE-native.md

         ```
         systemctl enable zfs-load-key.service
         ```
+        additional at ``/usr/lib/systemd/system/zfs-import-cache.service`` edit to
+        > [!TIP]
+        > To import a pool with keys, one needs to specify the -l flag, without this flag encrypted datasets will be left unavailable until the keys are loaded.
+See #Importing a pool created by id.
+        ```
+        ...
+        ExecStart=/usr/bin/zpool import -l -c /etc/zfs/zpool.cache -aN $ZPOOL_IMPORT_OPTS
+        ...
+        ```
     *   Unlock at login time:PAM **[arch wiki](https://wiki.archlinux.org/title/ZFS#Unlock_at_login_time:_PAM)**

 14. finishing the rest of step follow **[arch-zfs.md](https://github.com/Elephant9748/dotfiles/blob/main/docs/arch/arch-zfs.md)**